Simo-realman/Two-Finger-Gripper/readme.md

     - **Open**: The gripper releases to the maximum opening position at the set fixed speed (maximum speed).
     - **Close**: The gripper closes to the minimum opening position at the set fixed speed (maximum speed).
     - **Torque Gripping**: The gripper grips with the set speed and torque, when the gripping force exceeds the set torque value, the gripper stops moving; when the gripper stops moving, if the gripping force is detected to be less than the torque value, the gripper will continue to grip until the gripping force exceeds the set torque value.
-    - Pass-through Energy: Developed for Reilman's high dynamic response function of remote operation, after turning on the `Pass-through Energy` function, the active gripper of the remote operation will respond at a high speed to the control of the passive gripper, facilitating users to carry out low-latency remote operations and data collection.
+    - Pass-through Energy: Developed for Realman's high dynamic response function of remote operation, after turning on the `Pass-through Energy` function, the active gripper of the remote operation will respond at a high speed to the control of the passive gripper, facilitating users to carry out low-latency remote operations and data collection.
 4. **Protocol/IO Control**:
     - **IO Interface Configuration**: Used to configure the input and output parameters of the two IO interfaces.
 The specific operation is as follows:
         - **Set**: 1) Select interface DIO/1 or DIO/2; 2) Select `Input Mode` or `Output Mode`, click `Mode Set`; 3) For the input mode, there is no need to set; for the output mode, you can set `Output High Level`, `Output Low Level`; 4) Click `Output Set` to complete the output parameter configuration of this interface.